hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 }
 ```

-Since our demo data are now prepared we can have a look at how to produce the sums in different Java versions.
+With our demo data prepared we can have a look at how to produce the sums in different Java versions.

 #### Aggregations and Java 6 or Java 7

 Since Java 6 and 7, as mentioned earlier, are not as strong on resolving generics as Java 8 we need to be a bit more verbose
-on what we write or you might want to consider using raw types but breaking the type safety to ease this process.
+with what we write or you might want to consider using raw types but breaking the type safety to ease this process.

 For a short introduction on what the following lines mean have a quick look at the sourcecode comments.
-We will deeper dig into
+We will dig deeper into
 the different options in a bit.

 ```java